 Supporting All Learners

-Schools are charged with meeting the learning needs of every one of their students, which often requires looking beyond academic instruction and “teaching to the middle”.
+Schools are charged with meeting the learning needs of every one of their students, which often requires looking beyond academic instruction.
 This year’s Seed Fund grantees are taking a hard look at how they are meeting their students’ needs and challenging themselves to do better.
 At the Warren-Prescott K-8 School, teachers will be exploring ways to ensure every child has access to the opportunities that blended learning and full-inclusion classrooms can offer.
 For the first time in Boston, Haitian students are learning academics in both Haitian Creole and English in a way that honors their culture.
 At City on a Hill-Circuit Street, teachers will bring the Restorative Practices approach into their classrooms as part of a broader effort to implement a positive discipline culture that keeps young people in school and learning.
 And at five Boston high schools, led by Charlestown High and the BPS Office for Safe & Welcoming Schools, teachers and students will be working together to create a supportive culture for LGBTQ+ students.

 - LGBTQ+ Inclusive Schools, Another Course to College, Boston Green Academy, Boston International & Newcomers Academy, Charlestown High School, and New Mission High School with BPS Safe & Welcoming Schools

 - Restorative Practices in the Classroom, City on a Hill – Circuit Street

 - Haitian Kreyol Dual Language Program, Mattahunt Elementary School

 - Blended Learning in Inclusion Classrooms, Warren-Prescott K-8 School